 Understandably, the church has been caught on the back foot due to the sheer speed and determination of this movement and has lacked a coherent response as a result.
 For the majority of the mainstream church, this has led to compliance to the LGBTQ+ agenda which has resulted in affirmation and endorsement in an attempt to be perceived as inclusive and tolerant to today’s culture.
-This has inevitably led to a capitulation on biblical definitions of human relationships, in some cases led to the church fully embracing members of the LGBTQ+ community within its leadership structures.
+This has inevitably led to a capitulation on biblical definitions of human relationships and in some cases led to the church fully embracing practising members of the LGBTQ+ community within its leadership structures.

 At the other end of the spectrum, some churches have drawn a line and stood firm on biblical morality but unfairly implied that those who fall within an LGBTQ+ category are worthy of special condemnation.
 When issues of sexuality are given more exposure and attacked more ferociously than other moral issues from Christians, it is hurtful to those concerned and detrimental to Christian dialogue – not to mention the fact that this fuelling anti-christian stereotypes.

 How should the follower of Christ approach this explosive issue in a compassionate way that demonstrates Christ’s unconditional love without compromise?

 Biblical parameters for sexual relationships

 It is vital to start by defining a biblical position on God’s ideal model of marriage and sexuality.
 We would suggest that Scripture makes it crystal clear that ANY sexual activity outside of monogamous heterosexual marriage is contrary to God’s boundaries on a relationship.

 That is why a man leaves his father and mother and is united to his wife, and they become one flesh.
 (Genesis 2:24 NIV)